medzuslovjansky/medzuslovjansky.github.io/docs/resources/faq.md

 ### If I speak my native Slavic language to an Interslavic speaker, will they understand me?

 It varies from person to person.
-Many Interslavic speakers have reported being able to understand speakers of other Slavic languages, but they also noted that their comprehension skills vary depending on the specific language.
+Many Interslavic speakers have reported being able to understand speakers of other Slavic languages, but they also noted that their comprehension skills differ depending on the specific language.

 ### Why does Interslavic include non-Slavic words, such as "kalendar"?

 The goal of Interslavic is to be immediately accessible and understandable without prior learning.
-Words like "kalendar" or "kompjuter" are known to all Slavs; therefore, such words are included in the Interslavic lexicon.
+Words like "kalendar" or "kompjuter" are known to all Slavs; therefore, such words get included in the Interslavic lexicon.

-### What are those weird diacritics and letters some people use in Interslavic? \{#what-are-those-weird-diacritics-and-letters-some-people-use-in-interslavic}
+### What are those weird diacritics and letters some people use in Interslavic?

 The Interslavic Latin alphabet has only four letters with diacritics: Č :ipa[t͡ʃ], Š :ipa[ʂ], Ž :ipa[ʒ], Ě :ipa[jɛ].
 However, some people use additional diacritics and letters to memorize Slavic etymology, so occasionally, you might encounter weird words like :isv[ćuđi], :isv[otėc], :isv[dȯžd́], :isv[gręź], :isv[bųde], :isv[hlåd], :isv[сѫглӑсък], :isv[тѣх], :isv[гѫбоѭ], :isv[показуѥт].

-While etymological scripts may potentially help to improve pronunciation on advanced stages, they often degrade written text comprehension and they are considered non-standard.
+While etymological scripts may help improve pronunciation in advanced stages, they often degrade written text comprehension and are considered non-standard.
 Therefore, if you are just starting to learn Interslavic, it is recommended to stick to the standard Latin or Cyrillic alphabet and focus on mastering the basics.

-### How can I write Interslavic on my own keyboard? \{#how-can-i-write-interslavic-on-my-own-keyboard}
+### How can I write Interslavic on my own keyboard?

 There are several solutions for this: